 Do you think you're a good candidate for Citrulline supplementation?
 Now that you know more about who can benefit from Citrulline the most, as well as how you should take this amino acid to see the greatest results, are you ready to give it a try for yourself?

 Two ProSupps supplements combine Citrulline with other beneficial ingredients to help you get pumped and stay pumped after your workout is complete.
-If you want a stimulant-containing pre-workout drink, try our Mr. Hyde NitroX.
-If you prefer a non-stim pre-workout drink, our Dr. Jekyll PUMP Liquid Shots are for you.
+If you want a stimulant-containing pre-workout drink, try our Hyde® Xtreme.
+If you prefer a non-stim pre-workout drink, our Hyde® Max Pump is for you.

 Whichever pre-workout interests you, use our store locator today to find out where you can buy these great products online or in your area.